Emotional Regulation: What Is It and How Do I Do It?

 Identify your triggers to understand them: It's really good to pay attention to what's happening around you that can trigger an emotional response so you can be better prepared and limit your distractedness when situations come up that leave you dysregulated.

-It takes time to learn triggers and understand them, and you may find that new ones pop up here and there, so be sure to pay attention to how they make you feel and make a note of them while paying attention to your reaction and what you can do differently when it comes up again.
+It takes time to learn and understand triggers, and you may find that new ones pop up here and there.
+So be sure to pay attention to how they make you feel and note them while paying attention to your reaction and what you can do differently when they come up again.

 2. WHAT IS A GOOD MORNING ROUTINE?